kamsinghGA/kamsinghGA.github.io/README.md

 ## Unsolved Problems

-As of now, there are no known unsolved problems in the portfolio website.
-However, I plan to continuously update and improve the website by adding more projects and enhancing its functionality based on my evolving skills and interests.
+Certain unsolved problems include the toggling of the project-divs and the CSS portion of the skills section.